rdevatha/AWS-CodePipeline/README.md

 Cloudformation will create the following resources as part of the AMI Builder for Packer:

 * ``cloudformation/pipeline.yaml``
-    + AWS CodeCommit - Git repository
+    + AWS CodeCommit - Git repository ( we will later change it to git hub repo )
     + AWS CodeBuild - Downloads Packer and run Packer to build AMI
     + AWS CodePipeline - Orchestrates pipeline and listen for new commits in CodeCommit
     + Amazon SNS Topic - AMI Builds Notification via subscribed email